 Bourbon-Marinated Flank Steak

 Flank steak is delicious when it’s marinated and then broiled or grilled.
 The combination of bourbon, Dijon mustard, and Worcestershire in this marinade makes for a boozy, savory sauce that enlivens the meat.
-Whip it up for a quick dinner and use the leftovers in our Bourbon Steak Sandwich, with an Old Fashioned cocktail.
+Whip it up for a quick dinner and use the leftovers in our Bourbon Steak Sandwich, with a Whiskey Sour or Old Fashioned cocktail.

 Game plan: We tried this steak marinated for both 30 minutes and overnight—it grilled up juicy and tender in each instance, with not much flavor difference.
 So if you are planning for tomorrow night’s dinner, go ahead and marinate the meat today.

 - 1/4 cup bourbon

 - 4 teaspoons Worcestershire sauce

 - 1 1/2 pounds flank steak, trimmed of fat and sinew

 1Combine bourbon, mustard, Worcestershire, salt, and pepper in a shallow nonreactive dish and mix well.
 Place steak in a shallow dish and rub marinade all over, coating it well.
 Allow to marinate at room temperature for 30 minutes.
 (The steak can be marinated for up to 24 hours.
 Just be sure to cover and refrigerate it while marinating.)